lampepfl/progfun-wiki/CheatSheet.md

 Scala source code is stored in text files with the extension `.scala`.
-Typically, Scala programmers create one source file for each class, or one source file for a class hierarchy: In fact, Scala allows multiple classes and objects to be defined in the same source file.
+Typically, Scala programmers create one source file for each class, or one source file for a class hierarchy.
+In Scala, you can define multiple classes and objects in the same source file.

 The name of a Scala source file can be chosen freely, but it is recommended to use the name of a class which is defined in that file.
 Package hierarchies